Skip to content

 • training_loss: The loss specification to use during training (same format as above)

-• extra_loss: Optional function (ŷ; kwargs...) -> scalar to add to training loss (default: nothing)
+• extra_loss: Optional function (ŷ, ps; kwargs...) -> NamedTuple (or splattable collection) added to training loss (default: nothing)

 • agg: Function to aggregate losses across targets, e.g. sum or mean